Wenzi

 The Wenzi (文子 (Wénzǐ, Wen-tzŭ, [Book of] Master Wen)) is a Daoist classic allegedly written by a disciple of Laozi.
 The text was widely read and highly revered in the centuries following its creation, and even canonized as Tongxuan zhenjing (通玄真經 (Tōngxuán zhēnjīng, T‘ung-hsüan chên-ching, True Scripture of Understanding the Mysteries)) in the year 742 CE.
 However, soon afterwards scholars started questioning its authenticity and dismissing it as a forgery that was created between the Han dynasty and the Tang dynasty.
-The text's fate changed in 1973, when archeologists excavated a 55 BCE tomb and discovered remnants of a Wenzi copied on bamboo strips, which offer us a glimpse of what the text looked like prior to its drastic revision into the current text.
+The text's fate changed in 1973, when archeologists excavated a 55 BCE tomb and discovered remnants of a copied on bamboo strips, offering a glimpse of what the text looked like prior its drastic revision into the current text.